-It will also ensure taxpayers are provided an explanation from Congress as to why another new program that duplicates one or more existing programs may be needed.
+The amendment will ensure taxpayers are provided an explanation from Congress as to why another new program that duplicates one or more existing programs may be needed before a bill is considered.
+Lawmakers can then make better informed decisions as to whether or not creation of duplication is justified.